microsoft/Windows-driver-samples/storage/msdsm/README.md

 This next section contains the Hardware ID strings for your devices.
 You can have more than one.
 Sample format: "VENDOR PRODUCT " - remember to use spaces in a field (vendor, product ID) to pad this to be eight characters for the vendor name (as registered with STA) and sixteen for the product ID (unless the supported devices share a common prefix, in which case the product ID can be less than 16 characters).

+> [!NOTE]
-**Note** Underscores that are part of the inquiry string (applies to vendor ID as well as product ID fields) must NOT be replaced with spaces.
+> Underscores that are part of the inquiry string (applies to vendor ID as well as product ID fields) must NOT be replaced with spaces.

 In this sample, there are two different strings: